QR Code for Google Reviews: Get More Customer Feedback in 2026

 Where to Place Your QR Code for Maximum Reviews

 Location matters.
 Put your QR code where customers naturally pause or complete their experience.
 On receipts or invoices, add it near the total amount.
 At physical locations, place it at the checkout counter, on table tents, or near the exit.
 For service businesses, include it in follow-up emails or on thank-you cards.
 Each placement should include a clear call-to-action like "Scan to review us" or "Share your experience."
 Test different spots to see which generates the most scans.
+Consider high-traffic areas with good lighting and minimal distractions to ensure the QR code is easily scannable.
+For digital placements, embed it in email signatures, social media posts, or website footers to reach customers across multiple touchpoints.

 Tracking Results and Improving Your Strategy